cocos/cocos-docs/en/components/button.md

 2. By `button.node.on ('click', ...)` way to add, this is a very simple way, but the way there are some limitations in the event callback which can not gets the screen coordinate point of the current click button.

     ```js
-    //Suppose we add an event handler callback to the onLoad method of a component and handle the event in the callback function:
+    // Suppose we add an event handler callback to the onLoad method of a component and handle the event in the callback function:

     cc.Class({
         extends: cc.Component,